berkayyildirim/project1-tetris-clone/README.md

             x add interval to obstacle that move downward every second

         [x] Move obstacle
-            - event listener (key) + when obstacle presses, call move left/right
+            x event listener (key) + when obstacle presses, call move left/right

 # Milestone 2:

-    - stop first obstacle when reach to the bottom
+    x stop first obstacle when reach to the bottom
     - add obstacles appearing in the UI
     - add a new obstacle when there is a collision
     - stop following obstacle when there is a collision